by Marisa Churchill | Jul 18, 2025 | Dinner, Kid Approved, Lunch

 by Marisa Churchill | Nov 3, 2020 | Dinner, Lunch, Soups & Salads, Vegetarian

-The Best Creamy Tomato Soup This is the perfect time of year for making soup, and a good tomato soup is one of my favorite things to make.
+This is the perfect time of year for making soup, and a good tomato soup is one of my favorite things to make.
 There are, in my opinion, a couple of key components to making a rich, creamy, and delicious tomato soup.
-The good news is that...
+The good news is that all of these components...

 by Marisa Churchill | Sep 28, 2020 | Dinner, Vegetarian

-Zucchini Noodle Pasta with Lemon and Ricotta This is the longest I’ve gone without posting a recipe.
+This is the longest I’ve gone without posting a recipe.
 It’s not like I haven’t been cooking.
 But somehow finding the time to take a photo, then sit down to write out a recipe, has not been easy.
-However,...
+However, today I found myself with a few hours of quiet time.
+It’s rare...

 by Marisa Churchill | Dec 18, 2019 | Dinner